 Continue getting consistent medical treatment and care even during the period of your claim.
-This will help you to justify your claim with complete medical records as well as ongoing input from physicians and caregivers.
+This will help you to justify your claim by having complete medical records as well as ongoing input from physicians and caregivers.
 Where necessary, you will have to exhaust all available mainstream medical options.
-The evidence to show that you tried your best, but still failed to get better helps to validate your case.
+Demonstrating best efforts to seek treatment work in your favor and will help to validate your case.

 Confirm with your doctor and any other medical specialists that your claims are correct according to their opinion.
-Keep a close relationship with your case examiner and furnish them with all the details of your case as well as any other medical condition that arises after your claim application.
+Maintain a close relationship with your case examiner and supply them them with all the details of your case as well as any other medical condition that arises after your claim application.
 Do this in a prompt and timely manner.

 Use an attorney

 If there is any doubt as to whether or not you will qualify, it is worth considering hiring a social security disability attorney.
-Having a lawyer working on your case increase the odds of being approved on the first try.
-The lawyer will have the experience on working on the application process.
-He/she will fill all the paperwork and assist you in conforming to all related deadlines for submission of claim details.
-It will be the work of your lawyer to work directly with your examiner on the case, on your behalf.
+Having a lawyer represent your case increases the odds of being approved on your initial application.
+Your lawyer should have experience with the application process.
+Your attorney will assemble all the paperwork and assist you in conforming to all related deadlines for submission of claim details.
+It will be the responsibility of your lawyer to work directly with your examiner on the case, on your behalf.

-When you are picking an attorney, opt for one whose law firm will work on the case without pay, up to the point your claim goes through to an approval.
+When you are selecting an attorney, opt for one whose law firm will work on the case without pay, up to the point at which your claim goes through to an approval.
 Attorney fees may be too high for you to afford without the assurance that your claim will succeed, so a little caution goes a long way in cushioning your income at this critical time.